The Daily Cardinal: History

-Beginning of sifting and winnowing: 1892-1932
+Beginning of sifting and winnowing: 1892–1932

-The Daily Cardinal was founded as a rival to the monthly student paper Aegis, by Monroe, Wisconsin native William Wesley Young, the brother of cartoonist Art Young and the University of Wisconsin–Madison's first journalism student, and William Saucerman.
-Four hundred free copies of the paper were made available to Wisconsin students on April 4, 1892.
+The Daily Cardinal was founded as a rival to the monthly student paper Aegis, by Monroe, Wisconsin native William Wesley Young, the brother of cartoonist Art Young and the University of Wisconsin–Madison's first journalism student, and Willard T. Saucerman.
+Four hundred free copies of the paper were made available to Wisconsin students on April 4, 1892, the first day of the 1892 Spring term.
 For the first month of production, Young rode his horse down State Street to the offices of the Madison Democrat, which printed the Cardinal.
 The newspaper's name was decided by a vote of university students, "Cardinal" representing one of the school colors.

 During the early years of the paper, the founder of the university's journalism school, Willard G. Bleyer, was a reporter and editor as an undergraduate.
 The experience was formative in his views on the teaching of journalism.

 While against World War I at its outset, the Cardinal developed favorable attitudes toward the war, especially following the November 11, 1918, armistice.
 The Cardinal did not initially support the Second World War either, but later added special military sections to the paper to help coordinate the war effort.

-Making an impression: 1932-1960
+Making an impression: 1932–1960

 During the Great Depression the Cardinal first earned its reputation for radicalism.
 Disagreeing with a policy of mandatory military training for male undergraduates to prepare for the impending World War II and running a letter to the editor signed by Junior Women discussing free love led U.S. Senate nominee John B. Chapple to declare that the Cardinal was controlled by "Reds, Atheists and free love advocates".
 The UW Board of Regents revoked the Cardinal’s title as "official University newspaper" following this discourse and threatened to close the paper down until a compromise added a faculty member and a regent to the Cardinal board.

 In 1940, the Cardinal moved out of its office east of Memorial Union to a building on University Avenue, on the land where Vilas Communication Hall sits today.
 In 1956, the Cardinal board donated the land to the university in an agreement stipulating that the Cardinal would enjoy rent-free tenancy in the new building.
 The Cardinals offices remain in Vilas Hall today.

 In 1942, Cardinal founder Young returned to edit the paper for a day.
 The New York Times wrote on the occasion, "Despite annual changes in student staffs, a few college newspapers in the country have acquired a definite character.
 One of these is the Daily Cardinal of the University of Wisconsin–Madison.
 The Cardinal is proud of its liberal tradition.
 Because it fights cleanly and with a sense of responsibility, its youthful passion for righteousness does not burn less brightly."